directus/directus/docs/cloud/teams.md

-- Remove default team
-- Combine Remove a Team Member and Leave a Team
-- Make each section more robust
-- Add an Activity Page
-- -> ### Managing Team Settings
-- Reviewing Team Activity
-- ### Managing Team Settings

-Reviewing Team Activity Move Billing into Accounts and Teams Screenshot the payment page!
+Move Billing into Accounts and Teams Screenshot the payment page!

 ---